madrilene/lenesaile.com/src/en/blog/2023-12-31subgrid-siblings.md

 }
 ```

-Finally, the paragraph in the `<footer>` should extend the width of the site name another named area: `logo-text`.
+Finally, the paragraph in the `<footer>` should span the width of the site name.
+We achieve this with another named area: `logo-text`.
 This makes the following `<nav>` take up the remaining space:

 ```css